 This classic Mam Tor walk is all about the views, so aim to visit on a clear day.
-It’s also one of the most popular view points and family walks in the UK (and understandably so, those 360 degree views are spectacular from Mam Tor trig point), so try and get there early or late in the day to avoid the crowds.
+It’s also one of the most popular view points in the UK (and understandably so, those 360 degree views are spectacular from Mam Tor trig point) and features in our top 10 Peak District walks with kids, so try and get there early or late in the day to avoid the crowds.
 Indeed, Mam Tor is a very popular sunrise and sunset spot, and during the summer months you will often see paragliders.

 Starting at the Mam Tor National Trust car park it’s a short climb to the top of Mam Tor (517m).
 From here, the walk leads you down to Hollins Cross, and then down through the woodlands to meet Broken Road (which is a very broken road that was abandoned due to landslides in the 1970s).
 Following Broken Road the walk leads you up past the entrance to Blue Johns Cavern, before returning back to the car park.

 If you just want to visit Mam Tor only and don’t want to continue this Mam Tor loop walk, read – How to get to Mam Tor the quick and easy way.